-In a recent critique of one of my fictional works, a major plot hole was pointed out to me that involved toileting of all things.
+Years ago, in a critique of one of my fictional works, a major plot hole was pointed out to me that involved toileting of all things.
 You read that right, folks.
 I had an issue related to the poohs and wees.

 The critiquer had said the following:

 [T]he thing everybody in fiction likes to pretend it doesn’t exist, is the toilet 😉.
 How exactly are they going to the toilet?
-You don’t have to go into details, like “Drezel emptied their shit bucket”, but if their hands were untied I can easily imagine some off page arrangements have been made.
+You don’t have to go into details, like “Drezel emptied their shit bucket”, but if their hands were untied, I can easily imagine some off-page arrangements have been made.
 But if their hands are tied for two weeks, I’m wondering how exactly are they managing it.
 Is [Bayden] taking them out the back and holding their pants down while they do it?
 That would be incredibly awkward for everyone involved 😀.
-Feeding the babies is one thing, but changing their diapers is a whole [other] issue.
+Feeding the prisoners like they were babies is one thing, but changing their diapers is a whole [other] issue.

 I’ll play my “It doesn’t drive the plot forward, so it shouldn’t be in the book” card.

-Well… The fact that not one, but two, critiquers of my own story had commented on exactly the same issue is proof that it is a thought that enters readers’ minds, and hence should be addressed.
-It only takes one sentence: “Bayden hurried to gather an armed protector detail to escort a blindfolded and bound Derek to the trees.”
+Well… The fact that not one, but two, critiques critiques of my own story had commented on the exact same issue is proof that it is a thought that enters readers’ minds, and hence should be addressed.
+It only took one sentence: “Bayden hurried to gather an armed protector detail to escort a blindfolded and bound Derek to the trees.”

-I went on to ask my fellow writers about toilets mentioned in stories.
+I asked my fellow writers about toilets mentioned in other stories.

 It turns out that not every writer is afraid to include a mention of those bodily functions that everyone needs to do.
 In Ender’s Shadow by Orson Scott Card, Bean is so scared that he has to run to the toilet to empty his bowels.
 In Mercedes Lackey’s first book Arrows of the Queen, Talia notes that the Collegium has the relatively modern flush toilets.
 In Dragonsong (Anne McCaffrey), Menolly has to use the necessities after her feet have been damaged.
 In one of the Judy Blume’s books, the protagonist notices she’s gotten her period for the first time while she’s peeing in her bathroom.
 Heresy by SJ Parris opens with the main character, the historical monk Giordano Bruno, being caught reading a heretical text in the privy.
 And even Stephen King has been known to dabble with toileting-related topics.